Aldo Fraccaroli: Life

-Fraccaroli published his first book in 1946, Marina Militare Italiana 1946, a photographic volume on the Italian warships in service that year and followed it up with a general naval history in 1950, Dalla piroga alla portaerei.
+Fraccaroli published his first book in 1946, Marina militare italiana 1946, a photographic volume on the Italian warships in service that year and followed it up with a general naval history in 1950, Dalla piroga alla portaerei.
 Later that decade he began contributing to the nautical journals Vie del Mare and Italia sul Mare as well as the official Italian naval review, Rivista Marittima.
-He worked for the Italian Touring Club and published a photography manual during this period.
+He worked for the Touring Club Italiano and published a photography manual during this period.
 Fraccaroli was also a contributor to the Treccani Encyclopedia, covering nautical words and terms.

 In the late 1960s, he published Italian Warships of World War I and Italian Warships of World War II with Ian Allan Publishing because no Italian publisher was interested in the subject and Ian Allan was publishing a series on all the navies involved in the world wars.
 Fraccaroli wrote the Italian sections of the 1860–1905 and 1905–1921 volumes of Conway's All the World's Fighting Ships during the 1970s and 1980s and began contributing articles to both Warship and Warship International.
 He also wrote articles for the Italian military history journal, Storia Militare.

-After moving to Switzerland, he began writing for his local newspaper, Azione, with a column entitled La buona lingua (Speaking Well).
+After moving to Switzerland, he began writing for the local newspaper Azione, with a column entitled La buona lingua (Speaking Well).
 A book of his naval photographs was published in 1996, Aldo Fraccaroli — fotografo navale, and he was named the honorary president of the Italian Association of Naval and Maritime Documentation during the 1990s.

 Personal life

-At the time of his death, he was married to Carolina and had three daughters, Marina, Barbara and Elena.
+At the time of his death, Fraccaroli was 90 years old and he lived in Lugano.